Retire Before Mom and Dad: The Simple Numbers Behind A Lifetime of Financial Freedom by Rob Berger is a personal finance book published in 2019.

 The Myth Of Sacrifice, The Money Audit, & The Power Of Habits

-- Do I really want / need this?
+- Do I really want or need this?

-- Can I get what I need for less?
+- Can I get the same thing for less?

 Part 4 – Investing